Skip to content

 After completing this module, you will be able to:

-• local-path-provisioner for development and ephemeral workloads
+• local-path-provisioner for development, edge, and self-replicating workloads

-• OpenEBS local engines (LocalPV-HostPath, LocalPV-LVM, LocalPV-ZFS)
+• OpenEBS local engines (LocalPV-HostPath, LocalPV-LVM, LocalPV-ZFS) with a worked snapshot and restore walkthrough

 ┌─────────────────────────────────────────────────────────────────────┐